atirek-ak/comic-script/README.md

 # comic-script
-Downloads comics from **https://readcomiconline.to** as .jpg files and converts them to a .pdf file(optional)
+Downloads comics from **https://readcomiconline.to** as .jpg and/or .pdf files

 # Features
 * Downloads comic as .jpg files